 Mr. Stein was best known for the folksy, heartfelt text for Fiddler on the Roof, which was replete with one-liners tailored to the talents of star Zero Mostel's comic style, many spoken directly to the Almighty.
 (Tevye to God: "I know, I know.
 We are Your chosen people.
 But, once in a while, can't You choose someone else?")
-But he also wrote the books to the shows Mr. Wonderful, Take Me Along, Juno, Irene and Plain and Fancy, and scored a solid comedy hit in 1963 with Enter Laughing, which was
+But he also wrote the books to the shows Mr. Wonderful, Take Me Along, Juno, Irene and Plain and Fancy, and scored a solid comedy hit in 1963 with Enter Laughing, which was [AUDIO-LEFT]based on an autobiographical, coming-of-age novel by Carl Reiner, and made a star out of Alan Arkin.
+He won a Tony Award for Fiddler, and was nominated for Rags, Zorba and Take Me Along.

 His steadiest collaborator was Fiddler composer Jerry Bock (they also worked together on Mr. Wonderful and Body Beautiful), but he seemed to have worked at least once with nearly every composer of note of Broadway's Golden Age, including Charles Strouse, Sheldon Harnick, Stephen Schwartz, John Kander, Fred Ebb, Bob Merrill, Alan Jay Lerner, Burton Lane, Marc Blitzstein, Jule Styne, and Albert Hague.